Laine Nooney

 • Freelance Graphic Design

-I am an Assistant Professor of Media Industries at New York University, specializing in historical, cultural, and economic analysis of the video game and computer industries.
+I am an Associate Professor of Media Industries at New York University, specializing in historical, cultural, and economic analysis of the video game and computer industries.

 As we struggle to understand our digital present, my research on our computational past helps us put contemporary experience in its place.
-I speak, write, and consult across these topics for industry venues, NGOs, fan conventions, and academic conferences.
+I speak, write, and consult across these topics for academic conferences, industry venues, NGOs, and fan conventions, and have served as an expert witness before the U.S. Copyright Office.

 • Before We Were Gamers: Remembering and Forgetting an Industry's Dawn, which charts the rise, demise and unexpected resurgence of the flagship computer game company Sierra On-Line